 Presented to recognize outstanding attorneys in their service to further the mission of the NSBA or dedication to programs sponsored by the Nebraska Lawyers Foundation.
-Up to three Visionary Awards are awarded annually. *Photos provided by the Daily Record
+Up to three Visionary Awards are awarded annually.

-Click the nomination form tab to submit an electronic nomination for the Visionary Award for 2020.
-Nominations must be received by December 27, 2019 for consideration.
+Click the nomination form tab to submit an electronic nomination for the Visionary Award for 2021.
+Nominations must be received by December 31, 2020 for consideration.
 Nominations will be reviewed by the NSBA Legal Services Committee.
-Recipients will be honored at the 2020 Barristers Ball.
+Recipients will be honored at the 2021 Barristers Ball.
 Download a paper nomination form for the Visionary Award.
 Mail completed paper nomination forms to NSBA Volunteer Lawyers Project 635 S 14th.
 Street Lincoln, NE 68508, email to [email protected] or fax to (402) 475-7098.